 Redecorating a room or starting from scratch with a new place is always really exciting.
 If you’re like me, you always have about 2580532 ideas that you want to put in action.
 Which is fun, but also a little bit overwhelming.
 If you just dive in blindly, sure you can get it done and it will probably look good eventually.
 But if you put in place a decoration process to guide your creative juices in the right direction, you’ll end up with something a lot more striking and probably in a lot less time.

 It took me a while to find my groove for my decoration process.
 And a little help from The Interior Design Institute.
-Especially if you’re trying to do it on a budget, it seems easiest to buy things whenever you find a good deal and cross your fingers it all comes together sometime this year.
+Especially if you’re trying to do it on a budget, it seems easiest to buy things whenever you find a good deal.
+And you cross your fingers it all comes together sometime this year.
 But trust me, it’s possible to give yourself some structure and still stay within that budget.
 The outcome of this structure is a lot more cohesive design scheme in a lot less time.

 Keep reading to find out my complete crash course on my budget-friendly decoration process.
 Get a snack, this might take a while.
 Feel free to bookmark this to refer back to when you have an ongoing project.
 You can also download a printable decoration checklist here!